LouisChirol/FairnessNSP/README.md

 # HospitalShift: A Nurse shift problem (NSP) LP optimization
-This repo contains a code to build schedules for a set of agents under linear constraints.
+This repo contains a code to build schedules for a set of agents under linear constraints, following this [paper](https://overleaf.com).
+We recommend reading it before running the code.
-It uses an Integer Linear Programming (ILP) optimization problem formalism.
+The project revolves aroung the Integer Linear Programming (ILP) optimization problem formalism.
 The problem is solved using the [PuLP](https://pypi.org/project/PuLP/) library.

 The script is primarily intended to design schedules for a hospital service under a list of its specific constraints, but can be adapted for any similar problem.